The Declarative Skeleton That Cut Code by ~40%

-Here's the problem with imperative codebases: they scale linearly with team size, at best.
-Every new engineer adds code, and that code has to understand (and correctly interact with) all the code that came before it.
-The more engineers, the more implicit conventions.
-The more conventions, the more ways to violate them.
-The more violations, the more bugs.
+Imperative codebases scale linearly with team size, at best.
+Every new engineer adds code, and that code has to understand and correctly interact with everything that came before it.
+More engineers means more implicit conventions, and every convention is one more thing to violate.

 I've spent my first year at Dropbox watching this play out.
 Smart engineers, writing reasonable code, producing unreasonable bugs.
 Not because anyone is careless, but because the codebase allows too many ways to express the same intent.
-The fix isn't better code review or more documentation.
-It's a different kind of system entirely.
+Better code review and more documentation don't fix that.
+A different kind of system does.

 Apple validated this thinking at WWDC 2019 with SwiftUI, a fully declarative UI framework.
 React's influence is unmistakable.
 Flutter hit 1.0 last December with the same declarative philosophy.
 The industry is clearly converging on this idea.
 But we can't wait for SwiftUI to mature (it requires iOS 13 and is missing critical features).
 We need the declarative benefits now, on UIKit.
-The result: a 42% reduction in code and near-90% test coverage on the framework layer.
-Here's how we're getting there.
+The result so far: roughly 30-40% reduction in code and approaching 90% test coverage on the framework layer.

 Imperative vs Declarative